c6o/sample-project/README.md

 This project is intended to help you explore and learn Codezero, and to show you how various features can help greatly accelerate and enhance your Kubernetes development experience.

-**Note:** this project does not contain all possible Kubernetes scenarios, and does not illustrate all Codezero features.
-If there is anything you would like to see that is not covered in these samples, please submit a pull request and reach out to us on our [discussion forums](https://github.com/c6o/roadmap/discussions).
+**Note:** This project does not contain all possible Kubernetes scenarios, and does not illustrate all Codezero features.
+If you would like to see anything that is not covered in these samples, please submit a Pull Request and contact us on our [Discord](https://discord.gg/NVdS9zQu).
 We welcome new feature requests!

 While the services in this project are written in NodeJS, Codezero and Kubernetes are language agnostic.
 We chose JavaScript given its familiarity among a wide range of developers.